 Tables to determine sprinkler activation time for fixed and transient ignition source fires as a function of the ceiling height above the fire and the radial distance between the sprinkler head and the fire (Step 2.7.3).

-Tables to estimate sprinkler activation time for fires with unknown HRR profile as a function of the ceiling height above the fire and the radial distance between the sprinkler head and the fire (Step 2.7.3).
+Tables to estimate sprinkler activation time for fires with an unknown HRR profile as a function of the ceiling height above the fire and the radial distance between the sprinkler head and the fire (Step 2.7.3).

-A VERTICAL AND RADIAL
+Table/Plot Set A VERTICAL AND RADIAL 98th PERCENTILE HRR ZOI

 TABLE OF CONTENTS